ashwin9099/Scientific_Calci/readme.md

 - **View** (`view/templates/` and `view/static/`): Contains the UI components and styling
 - **Controller** (`controller/calculator_controller.py`): Handles the communication between the Model and View

-## Live Demo

-The calculator is deployed on Heroku and can be accessed at: [https://python-scientific-calc.herokuapp.com/](https://python-scientific-calc.herokuapp.com/)

 ## Local Development

 1. Clone the repository